 Syon House is the spectacular London home of the Duke of Northumberland.
 The house was built in the sixteenth century on the site of the Medieval Syon Abbey, and came to the family of the present owners in 1594.
 Syon has many layers of history and has seen some profound changes over the centuries

-In the light of the latest government announcement, the Gardens of Syon House will remain open and will welcome visitors for exercise and relaxation on Saturdays and Sundays only until 14th March.
+In the light of the latest government announcement, the Gardens of Syon House will remain open and will welcome visitors for exercise and relaxation.
 From 17th March the gardens will be open Wednesdays-Sundays.

 We have installed a series of measures to enhance the safety of visitors and staff, including circulation routes, social distancing, and enhanced cleaning.
 The giftshop will be closed.